whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 1. Select "..." menu.
    1. "Learn more" displays https://wholetale.readthedocs.io/en/stable/users_guide/run.html
    1. Confirm fullscreen displays Run panel in full screen
-   1. Confirm that the options for exporting the Tale are present
+   1. Confirm that the option for exporting the Tale is present

 * [ ] Interact tab
 1. Select the "Interact" tab